-- $\gamma$ = Concentration factor, relative to the concentration in the air - x = Mole fraction of the component in the liquid phase - y = Mole fraction of the component in the vapor phase - $F{\text{feed}}$ = Air molar flow rate to the column system - $F{LOX}$ = Molar flow rate of LOX from the reboiler - K = y/x for the component at equilibrium - $F{GOX}$ = Molar GOX flow rate from the reboiler
+- CF = Concentration factor, relative to the concentration in the air

+- x = Mole fraction of the component in the liquid phase

+- y = Mole fraction of the component in the vapor phase

+- $F{\text{feed}}$ = Air molar flow rate to the column system

+- $F{IOX}$ = Molar flow rate of LOX from the reboiler

+- K = y/x for the component at equilibrium

+- $F{GOX}$ = Molar GOX flow rate from the reboiler

-For an internal compression cycle, where no GOX is taken from the reboiler and the LOX product flow is approximately 20% of the air from the main reboiler, the concentration factor is approximately 5 for all species.
+For an internal compression cycle, where no GOX is taken from the reboiler and the LOX product flow is approximately 20% of the air from the main reboiler, the concentration factor is approximately 5 for all contaminants.
 When LOX is only produced for purge (typically 0.2% of the air) and with a small K value, the concentration factor is 500.

-NOTE-For methane, the K value is significant (see Table 2 in Appendix B).
+NOTE-For methane, the K value is significant Appendix B).
 In this case, the concentration factor is approximately 16 and the vast majority of the methane exits in the GOX product.

-7.4 Contaminant Analysis
+7.4 Contaminant analysis

-The introduction of large quantities of hydrocarbons and other contaminants into the plant always represents a risk, regardless of the protection devices implemented in the design and operation.
+The introduction into the plant of quantities of hydrocarbons and other contaminants larger than the design basis always represents a risk, regardless of the protection systems and procedures implemented in the design and operation.
 For this reason, it is necessary to detect when such a condition arises.

-In particular, in concentrated industrial areas such as chemical, petrochemical, and metals industries, the plant operator shall maintain a good awareness of the current environment surrounding the plant.
+In particular, in concentrated industrial areas such as chemical, petrochemical, and metals industries, the plant operator shall maintain an awareness of the current environment surrounding the plant.
 Information to be maintained should include:

-- A list of nearby plant complexes liable to release significant quantities of contaminants into the air during normal operation or in the case of malfunction or accident; - The distance between these potential sources and the air separation plant air intake; and - Local atmospheric conditions.
+- a list of nearby plant complexes liable to release significant quantities of contaminants into the air during normal operation or in the case of malfunction or accident; - the distance between these potential sources and the ASU air intake; and - local atmospheric conditions.

-Note that the potential risk of an air separation plant site is determined not only by the normal quality of the ambient air but also by the risk of contaminant releases.
+Note that the potential risk of an ASU site is determined not only by the normal quality of the ambient air but also by the risk of contaminant releases.